-MSRI prides itself on welcoming mathematicians from all backgrounds including women, Native Americans, African Americans, Latinos/Hispanics, persons with disabilities and the LGBT community.
-MSRI actively promotes the participation of members from groups historically underrepresented in the mathematical sciences.
+MSRI prides itself on welcoming mathematicians from all backgrounds and on actively promoting the participation, in its programs, of members from groups historically underrepresented in the mathematical sciences.
+Those include women, Native Americans, African Americans, Latinos/Hispanics, persons with disabilities and the LGBT community.

 In 1993, the Mathematical Sciences Research Institute (MSRI) established a Human Resources Advisory Committee (HRAC), the first human resources committee established by a mathematics institute.
 Now called the Broadening Participation Advisory Committee (BPAC), its charge is to aid the Institute’s efforts to promote diversity in participation in MSRI's programs and in the mathematics profession generally.
 For example, the HRAC sponsored the first Conference for African American Researchers in the Mathematical Sciences (CAARMS), founded at MSRI in 1995; the biennial Blackwell-Tapia Conference, honoring the research of a mathematician who is deeply engaged in mentoring for diversity, founded jointly by MSRI and Cornell University; and the Modern Mathematics workshop, which takes place annually before the SACNAS meeting.

 In 2020, MSRI was honored with a Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring (PAESMEM).
 Administered by the National Science Foundation (NSF) on behalf of the White House Office of Science and Technology Policy (OSTP), PAESMEM recognizes individuals and organizations who have made significant contributions to mentoring and thereby support the future productivity of the U.S. science, technology, engineering and mathematics (STEM) workforce.